Lincoln Mark series: Fifth generation (Mark VI; 1980–1983)

+In addition to its powertrain upgrades, the Mark VI introduced a fully digital (VFD) instrument panel.
+The Mark VI replaced the LED "miles to empty" display with a multi-function digital trip computer.
+On the driver's door, a pushbutton keyless entry system was introduced; in place of a key fob, a set of door mounted pushbuttons unlocked the doors (and/or trunk) when a driver-programmed code was entered.
+Alongside handheld keyless systems, variations of the door-mounted system remain an optional.

 Trim

 For 1980, the Signature Series was introduced as the highest-level trim for the Mark VI.
 Similar in content to the previous Collector's Edition, the Signature Series combined nearly every feature in a single option package.
 Initially offered in option-specific exterior and interior colors, the Signature Series was offered in any color from 1982 onward.
 For 1981, a less-exclusive Town Car Signature Series was offered, with versions of the trim line offered through its entire production.

 As with the Mark IV and Mark V, the Mark VI continued to offer yearly-updated Designer Editions (Cartier, Bill Blass, Pucci, Givenchy).
-During the production of the Mark VI, Designer Editions were expanded from the Mark series to the Lincoln line, with the Cartier Edition moving to the Town Car for 1982; for 1983, the Givenchy Edition was moved to the Continental.
+During the production of the Mark VI, several versions became adopted by Lincoln; the Cartier Edition was moved to the Town Car (1982) with the Givenchy Edition moving to the Continental (1983).